 Options When Choosing a NAS

 If you have decided that a NAS is a good move and you would like to get one yourself, you should choose the option that fits you and your economy the best.
 Maybe you are just looking to sharing some files to other devices?
-Maybe you would like to have a personal cloud?
+Maybe you would like to have personal cloud storage?
 Maybe you have some spare parts from an old computer that you want to use for a NAS.
 All the options are available.

 A NAS System from Known Manufacturers

 The easiest option, though a bit more expensive, is to just purchase a NAS.
 There are hundreds of NAS systems on the market from different manufacturers, both good and bad.
-However, the only two manufacturers that I would really recommend is Synology and QNAP.
+However, the only two manufacturers that I would highly recommend is Synology and QNAP.
 They are both big, working a lot with NAS systems and have come very far in the software that they provide.

 Using an External Hard drive Plugged into a Router